SequentMicrosystems/megaind-rpi/node-red-contrib-sm-ind/README.md

 The date and time are set dynamically as a Date via ```msg.payload```.

+### IND OWB Temp
+This node reads the temperature from 18B20 sensors connected on the one wire bus interface of the cards

+Card stack level and sensor channel number can be set in the node dialog box or dynamically through ```msg.stack``` and ```msg.channel```.
+The read is triggered by the message input and output can be found in the output message payload as boolean.

+### IND OWB Scan
+This node start the connected sensors scaning process

+Card stack level can be set in the node dialog box or dynamically through ```msg.stack```

 ## Important note

 This node is using the I2C-bus package from @fivdi, you can visit his work on github [here](https://github.com/fivdi/i2c-bus).